1. Please tell us your plans after graduating from BSB

 4.Which one is your favourite school trip/residential?
 What do you like about the trip?

 Every trip I have taken with BSB has truly been a unique and exiting one.
-I would say that the Tanzania trip was definitely one of my favourite residential trips, because we went all the way to Arusha, Tanzania to see how local people live, build key-hole gardens for particularly poor families, and help to build gardens for food in a local school, all while having an amazing time with my friends sleeping in a national park on safari.
+I would say that the Year 12 Tanzania trip was definitely one of my favourite residential trips, because we went all the way to Arusha, Tanzania to see how local people live, built key-hole gardens for particularly poor families, and helped to build gardens for food in a local school, all while having an amazing time with my friends sleeping in a national park on safari.

 5.Please describe 2 of your best memories of your time at BSB.

-Another favourite memory of mine at BSB was meeting people from all over the world and connecting with them.
+Another favourite memory was meeting people from all over the world and connecting with them.
 Though I had lots of friends from my home country, I also had lots of friends who came from very different cultures than mine and it was always interesting to learn more about our world this way.

 6.What was your favourite IB subject?

-If I had to choose a favourite component of the IB, I would choose CAS, though some people may argue this is the easiest part of the IB, I must say, participating in CAS projects has allowed me to learn about things like business, dance and advocacy, The CAS programme helped me to keep a balanced life style which not only involved studying but also time for fun and physical wellbeing.
+If I had to choose a favourite component of the IB Diploma, I would choose CAS (Creativity, Activity and Service), though some people may argue this is the easiest part of the IB, I must say, participating in CAS projects has allowed me to learn about things like business, dance and advocacy.
+The CAS programme helped me to keep a balanced life style which not only involved studying but also time for fun and physical wellbeing.

 Out of the six subjects I took I’d say that Biology was one of my favourites and though I was not particularly amazing at it, I really liked the classroom atmosphere, my teacher and the actual content of the subject.
 Another reason why I liked Biology so much was because we went on a one-night field trip to Miaoliang, which again was one of those amazing opportunities I had to bond with my friends.